brandonmarshal/lsx-demo-theme/logs/week12/logs-week12-day3.md

 - I currently have copilot running and reviewing my plugin to let me know where the namespaces need to be unified.
 - I am having lunch now and when I am back I will review and apply the changes.
+- Tomorrow I am only focusing on my plugin work, because I have a release on Friday.